 Let’s start with the first C. People, businesses and governments around the world have acted fast and furious on the Coronavirus, or COVID-19 as it’s now called.
 China built a 1000-bed hospital in just 10 days, with a new 1,500-bed hospital opening a few days later.
 Some countries have closed borders to other countries on the pariah list.
-Major sporting events, movie premieres, concerts, conferences and all sorts of events have been cancelled preventatively, with questions on whether to go ahead with the Olympics.
+Major sporting events, movie premieres, concerts, conferences and all sorts of events have been cancelled preventatively, with questions on whether to go ahead with the Olympics (spoiler: no).
 The Stock market is on a downward “COVID-correction” with a wrench in the gears of supply chains plus a drop in consumer confidence.
 Actually, consumers are pretty confident on one thing … they want masks, canned goods and toilet paper, but supplies are short.

 - Wear a Mask when in indoor public spaces, also outdoors when keeping 2m is a challenge

 - Wash your hands often with soap and water for at least 20 seconds (the time it takes to sing ‘Happy Birthday’ twice).
 No soap and water?
 Use an alcohol-based hand sanitizer

 - Avoid touching your eyes, nose, and mouth with unwashed hands

 - Avoid close contact with people who are ill

 - Stay home when you are ill (your colleagues will love you for it)

 - Cover your cough or sneeze with a tissue, then immediately throw the tissue in the garbage and wash your hands